Soviet5lo/SlashTHEM/README.md

 It's difficulty at the current moment should be much, much easier than Slash'EM Extended.
 However there are still a few mechanics that need to be worked on, as well as the eventual monster cleanup (to reduce the amount of stealing monsters, monsters with very minor differences, etc)

-This should compile fine on Windows (with MinGW) and Unix systems.
+This should compile fine on Windows (with MinGW) and unix systems.
 I haven't done any testing on other platforms.

 Windows (x64) builds are available on the [releases] (https://github.com/Soviet5lo/SlashTHEM/releases) page.